Southern Orchards

 Southern Orchards is an established neighborhood near the south side of Columbus, Ohio.
 It is located immediately southeast of downtown and is the 23rd most walkable neighborhood in Columbus with 3,538 residents.
 The neighborhood is the target of revitalization and beautification largely due to its anchor institution Nationwide Children's Hospital and a renewed interest in urban living in the city's core.
-Since 2008, more than 90 properties have been improved through the hospital’s Healthy Homes program and continued revitalization is occurring along the major streets of Livingston and Parsons Avenues as the city moves to reconnect downtown to its surrounding neighborhoods.
+Since 2008, more than 90 properties have been improved through the hospital's Healthy Homes program and continued revitalization is occurring along the major streets of Livingston and Parsons Avenues as the city moves to reconnect downtown to its surrounding neighborhoods.

 History

-The first development in the Near Southside Area was the city’s land purchase of what is now Livingston Park in front of Nationwide Children’s Hospital in 1839.
+The first development in the Near Southside Area was the city's land purchase of what is now Livingston Park in front of Nationwide Children's Hospital in 1839.
 Initially used as a graveyard, the graves were relocated and the land was developed into Livingston Park in 1885.
-What is now Nationwide Children’s Hospital was founded in 1892.
+What is now Nationwide Children's Hospital was founded in 1892.
 By the mid-1870s, land south of Livingston was subdivided into streets and lots.
 One of the early subdivisions to develop was Swayne's Addition at the corner of Parsons and Livingston Avenues.
 Wager Swayne served in the American Civil War and rose to the rank of Major General.
 Beck Street was originally called Swayne Street before it was changed; however, Wager Street still remains.
 The new subdivision developed quickly, and within 20 years the neighborhood expanded further, with parcels east of 22nd Street given the name Olde Orchard in the county auditor's records.
 In time, the area became known as Southern Orchards, to differentiate itself from the Olde Orchard neighborhood being developed at the time southeast of what is now John Glenn Columbus International Airport.

 Geography

 Boundaries

-Southern Orchards is bounded by East Livingston Avenue to the north, East Whittier Street to the south, Linwood Avenue to the east, and Parsons Avenue to the west.
+Southern Orchards is bounded by East Livingston Avenue to the north, East Whittier Street to the south, Studer Avenue to the east, and Parsons Avenue to the west.
 The area includes 7 primary road corridors as identified through the 1993 Columbus Thoroughfare Plan –Livingston Avenue, Whittier Street, Parsons Avenue, Ohio Avenue, Champion Avenue, Lockbourne Road and Fairwood Avenue.
 Interstate 70 also follows the northern border of the planning area before it turns south between the Norfolk Southern Railway and Alum Creek.